 Understand high-throughput request schedulers for LLM serving, focusing on continuous batching, prefill-decode disaggregation, and latency-aware scheduling.

-Deep dive into LLM inference optimization: KV-cache management, continuous batching, PagedAttention, and speculative decoding.
+Explores LLM inference optimization: KV cache management, continuous batching, PagedAttention, and speculative decoding.

 Accelerate LLM inference 2-3x by decoupling drafting from verification.
 Learn the probability theory behind exact distribution matching and how to deploy speculative decoding in production.